RJPearson94/terraform-provider-twilio/docs/resources/autopilot_webhook.md

 - `id` - The ID of the webhook (Same as the SID)
 - `sid` - The SID of the webhook (Same as the ID)
-- `account_sid` - The Account SID associated with the webhook
+- `account_sid` - The account SID associated with the webhook
 - `assistant_sid` - The SID of the assistant to attach the webhook to
 - `unique_name` - The unique name of the webhook
 - `webhook_url` - The webhook url